axiomabsolute/axiomabsolute.github.io-old/_posts/2014-06-20-tessel-one.md

+---
+layout: post
-# Getting Started with Tessel
+title: Getting Started with Tessel
+truncate: 80
+---

 #### *A programmer’s foray into embedded systems*

 I’m a software guy.
 I’ve taken the requisite college classes and understand how the programs I write eventually compile down to machine instructions and how they’re executed on the underlying hardware, but the idea of working directly with embedded systems for side projects at home has always been a little daunting.
 I haven’t touched C, C++, or similarly low-level languages in several years, and haven’t had much cause in my professional work to look into embedded devices, but learning to work on these types of platforms has always had a kind of mysterious allure for me.